 - Transparent: All mutual funds are subject to strict regulations, so all investors know full details before investing.

 - Easy to Invest: Mutual funds are great for beginning investors without a lot to invest.
 If you commit monthly contributions, you have many options.

 - ROI Varies: Like any investment, there’s no guarantee of return.
 You’re trusting the fund manager to choose the best of the best, but there’s no guarantee.

-- Fees: Because they’re actively managed, there are a lot of fees, including load fees, sales fees, and management fees.
+- Fees: Because they’re actively managed, there are quite a few fees, including load fees, sales fees, and management fees.
 Know all fees included before investing, or you may see profits much lower than you anticipated.
 However, there are also low cost mutual funds that rival ETFs and other securities.

 - Taxes: If you hold mutual funds in a taxable account, you’ll incur tax liabilities for every dividend payment or capital gain.